 View Sample Schedule

 Congratulations!
 If the presenter sends the scholarship to Furman, we will refund your registration to you once the scholarship funds arrive.
 (Full-payment is expected at time of application.)
-Scholarship funds may be used for added private lessons, on-campus housing/meals (room and board) and rental linens.
-Lessons and linens can be added to an existing registration up until May 1.
+Scholarship funds may be used for added private lessons, on-campus housing/meals (room and board) and rental linens (TBA).
+Lessons and linens (if available) can be added to an existing registration up until June 1.
 Scholarship Checks should be made payable to Furman University Music.
 A card payment option is also available.